TheAwiteb/forgejo-guardian/README.md

 user, the suspended user can be unsuspended later by the admin from the dashboard.

+### Clean up instance of inactive users

+The guardian can also clean up inactive users by setting `inactive.enabled` to `true` in the configuration file and specifying the number of days in `inactive.days` to consider a user inactive.
+The guardian will ban users who have had no activity since they registered.

+Inactivity feature need `read:user` and `read:admin` scopes.

 ## Docker

 If you want to run the guardian in a docker container, you can find the